influxdata/docs-v2/content/influxdb/cloud-dedicated/get-started/write.md

         precision, the example passes the `write_precision='s'` option to set the timestamp precision to seconds.**

-6. To execute the module and write line protocol to your InfluxDB Cloud Dedicated database, enter the following command in your terminal:
+6. To execute the module and write line protocol to your {{% cloud-name %}}
+    database, enter the following command in your terminal:

       ```sh